M-tech-cmd/ElectoCart/README.md

 Shopping Cart: Add, update, and remove items from your cart.

+Secure Online Payments (Stripe): Integrated payment gateway for safe and reliable transactions.

 Checkout Process: Streamlined and secure payment flow.

 Order Management: Track order status and history.

-Admin Dashboard: (If applicable) Manage products, users, and orders.
+Admin Dashboard: Manage products, users, and orders.

 📦 Tech Stack
 This project is powered by a powerful combination of modern technologies, ensuring a highly performant, scalable, and maintainable application.